2020PB/police-brutality/all-locations.md

 ### Police throw explosives as they leave | August 4th

-After arresting a protester while investigating a shooting, police board a van to leave the area.
+After arresting a protester while investigating a shooting at N Lombard and N Denver, police board a van to leave the area.
 Police then throw a stun grenade and smoke gas at protesters.
 Police allege that protesters threw a projectile at police, but footage does not show anything.

 tags: explosive, gas, less-lethal, projectile, protester, stun-grenade

 id: or-portland-232

-geolocation:
+geolocation: 45.5171945, -122.5538792

 **Links**